jlinoff/PgBarcodeScanner/README.md

 This is a full implementation of a phonegap barcode scanner app for the platforms supported by com.phonegap.plugins.barcodescanner.
 It includes the phonegap compatible config.xml that identifies the plug in.

-The app has some interesting features like using using the $q promise/deferred implementation to capture the barcode scanner information for display in a table and the angularjs state routing that is the default in the ionic framework.
+The app has some interesting features like using the $q promise/deferred implementation to capture the barcode scanner information for display in a table and the angularjs state routing that is the default in the ionic framework.

 To use it in phonegap, create a new, open-source project and provide this github repository.
 Phonegap knows how to deal with the www directory tree automatically.